Kotlin/kotlin-spec/src/kotlin.core/type-system.md

 * $\neg (L <: U)$
 * $L$ and $U$ are **not** flexible types (but may contains other flexible types as part of their type signature)

-As the name suggests, flexible types are flexible --- a value of type $(L..U)$ can be used in any context, where one of the possible types between $L$ and $U$ is needed (for more details, see [subtyping rules for flexible types][Subtyping]).
+As the name suggests, flexible types are flexible --- a value of type $(L..U)$ can be used in any context, where one of the possible types between $L$ and $U$ is needed (for more details, see [subtyping rules for flexible types][Subtyping for flexible types]).
 However, the actual type will be a specific type between $L$ and $U$, thus making the substitution possibly unsafe, which is why Kotlin generates dynamic assertions, when it is impossible to prove statically the safety of flexible type use.

 TODO(Details of assertion generation?)

+##### Dynamic type

+Kotlin includes a special *dynamic* type, which is a flexible type $(\texttt{kotlin.Nothing}..\texttt{kotlin.Any?})$.
+By definition, this type represents *any* possible Kotlin type, and may be used to support interoperability with dynamically typed libraries, platforms or languages.

 ##### Platform types

-TODO(Platform types as flexible types)

-TODO(Reference for different platforms)
+The main use cases for flexible types are *platform types* --- types which the Kotlin compiler uses, when interoperating with code written for another platform (e.g., Java).
+In this case all types on the interoperability boundary are subject to *flexibilization* --- the process of converting a platform-specific type to a Kotlin-compatible flexible type.

+For further details on how *flexibilization* is done, see:

+* [Platform types for Java][TODO(need a way to have same section names in different parts of the spec)]

+> Important: platform types should not be confused with *multi-platform projects* --- another Kotlin feature targeted at supporting platform interop.

 #### Nullable types

 Kotlin supports null safety by having two type universes --- nullable and non-nullable.
 All classifier type declarations, built-in or user-defined, create non-nullable types, i.e., types which cannot hold `null` value at runtime.

 To specify a nullable version of type `T`, one needs to use `T?` as a type.
 Redundant nullability specifiers are ignored --- `T???` is equivalent to `T?`.

-> Informally, question mark means "$T?$ may hold values of type $T$ or value `null`"
+> Note: informally, question mark means "$T?$ may hold values of type $T$ or value `null`"

 To represent a well-formed nullable type, $T?$ should satisfy the following conditions.

 * $T$ is a well-formed type

-If an operation is safe regardless of absence or presence of `null`, i.e., assignment of one nullable value to another, it can be used as-is for nullable types.
-For operations on $T?$ which may violate null safety, one has the following null-safe options:
+If an operation is safe regardless of absence or presence of `null`, e.g., assignment of one nullable value to another, it can be used as-is for nullable types.
+For operations on $T?$ which may violate null safety, e.g., access to a property, one has the following null-safe options:

 1. Use safe operations
     * [safe call][Safe call expression]